Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 Fortunately rare - but believed to be caused by saving while some form of head-tracking is in use (E.g Lock on in True directional movement).

 ---
-## Crash on trying to edit Iequip SkyrimSE.exe+C28C8B
+## Crash on trying to edit Iequip.
+SkyrimSE.exe+C28C8B

 This is caused by a conflict between consoleutil and Iequip.
 If you want to edit the Iequip screen, then you need to Disable consoleutil in mod organiser, make your changes, then re-enable it afterwards